shadyskies/ViewTube/README.md

 - [Screenshots](#ss)

 ## About <a name = "about"></a>
-Store videos retrieved from YouTube API and display them.
+Get videos from Youtube based on pre-defined search parameter using the YouTube API as a background process.

 ### Prerequisites: